naveensaikumar07/py-scripts/README.md

-# sh-scripts
+# py-scripts
-#this repo is all about python scripts
+## this repo is all about python scripts